wadey/ko/README.md

 # ko - Knockout

-Knockout makes it fun and easy to record your sleep / caffeine consumption during a programing competition.
+Knockout makes it fun and easy to record your sleep / caffeine consumption during a programming competition.
 Knockout installs a git commit hook that records your current status in each commit message.
 Example:

     commit 4763e15c07e679790319f6130027dd857bd0faa3